giladturok/CleanCV/README.md

 ```

 ### Secondary CV Entries (`\cvitem`)
-For compact entries like awards, talks, and other achievements:
+For compact entries like awards, talks, and service (each entry _is_ part of a list):

 ```latex
 % Syntax (used within itemize environment):